mpfdavis/outputcache/README.md

 ## Performance

+**Note:** Always test, benchmark and gather metrics in the wild based on real user behaviour - never make assumptions.

-Outputcache has more impact on your application performance the more it gets hit, to help maximise performance:
+Output caching has more impact on application performance the more it gets hit - in particular for Node, where any computational or synchronous overhead is particularly expensive.
+To help maximise performance:

 - Ensure cache keys are as simple as possible; disable querystring and cookie based caching or only allow specific querystring args to be used as keys.
 - Use [case-insensitive cache keys](#api) if your application [supports them](#troubleshooting).